 Paul Cattermole was ‘a beacon of light for a generation’, says S Club 7 manager

+S Club 7 manager: Paul Cattermole was ‘a beacon of light for a generation’

 The singer was found dead on Thursday at the age of 46, his family and the pop group announced.

-The manager of S Club 7 has remembered Paul Cattermole as “a beacon of light for a generation of pop music fans” following the singer’s unexpected death at the age of 46.
+S Club 7 manager Simon Fuller has remembered Paul Cattermole as “a beacon of light for a generation of pop music fans”.

+Cattermole was found dead in his home in Dorset on Thursday (6 April) and pronounced dead later that day, his family have said.
+He was 46 years old.

 “We’re all deeply shocked and saddened by this news”.